Python Review

 - index:

-where a is an int or float or list or tuple etc. to transform a into ‘a’ with typestr
+s1 + s2to produce an addition of s1 and s2str(a)where a is an int or float or list or tuple etc. to transform a into ‘a’ with typestrhelp(str)to get more info

 3. list(l) & tuple(t)